opentable/otj-pg-embedded/README.md

 ##### Liquibase
 ```
-@Rule
+@RegisterExtension
-public PreparedDbRule db =
+static final PreparedDbExtension db =
-    EmbeddedPostgresRules.preparedDatabase(
+    EmbeddedPostgresExtension.preparedDatabase(
             LiquibasePreparer.forClasspathLocation("liqui/master.xml"));
 ```

-This will create an independent database for every test with the given schema loaded from the classpath.
+This will create an independent database for the test class with the given schema loaded from the classpath.
 Database templates are used so the time cost is relatively small, given the superior isolation truly independent databases gives you.

 ## Postgres version

 The default is to use the docker hub registry and pull a tag, hardcoded in `EmbeddedPostgres`.
-Currently, this is "13-latest", as this fits the needs of OpenTable, however you can change this easily.
+Currently, this is `17-alpine`, as this fits the needs of OpenTable, however you can change this easily.
 This is super useful, both to use a newer version of Postgres, or to build your own DockerFile with additional extensions.